verilator/verilator/docs/guide/exe_verilator.rst

 .. option:: --compiler <compiler-name>

    Enables workarounds for the specified C++ compiler (list below).
 This does not change any performance tuning options, but it may in the future.
+This also does not change default compiler flags; these are determined when Verilator was configured.

    clang
      Tune for clang.
 This may reduce execution speed as it enables several